 The success of the Cyber Foundations TM approach in training veterans, transitioning military as well displaced workers and disadvantaged youth has served as a model for the National Cyber Partnership to go national with the Cyber Studies Consortium.
 This groundbreaking alliance to share cyber resources is professionally managed by Michael F. Shapiro, the organization's co-founder and Executive Director.

-Jeff Snyder holds the position of Senior Advisor - Cyber Security for CEA Group and is the Founder & Vice Chairman of CyberStratos LLC, a firm that focuses on Cyber strategy consulting, opportunity pipeline and business development, and Cyber mergers and acquisitions.
+Jeff Snyder also holds the position of Senior Advisor - Cyber Security for CEA Group and is the Founder & Vice Chairman of CyberStratos LLC, a firm that focuses on Cyber strategy consulting, opportunity pipeline and business development, and Cyber mergers and acquisitions.

 During the past 20 years, Snyder has held increasingly responsible positions involving strategic planning, business development, operations and M&A activities with a variety of high-technology firms.
 Prior to founding CyberStratos, Snyder was vice president of Cyber programs at Raytheon Company (NYSE: RTN).
 During his 8 years at Raytheon, Snyder was instrumental in leading the firm’s Cyber growth strategy and close to a $4B investment in building a portfolio of Cyber capabilities, technologies and products.